symbol/symbol-docs/source/concepts/account-restrictions.rst

 Blocking spam transactions
 ==========================

-A company is using the public chain to certify the quality of their products.
+A pharmaceutical company is using the public chain to certify the quality of their products.

 When the quality verification process concludes, an operator sends a :doc:`quality seal<mosaic>` to the product account.